Punk is not a synonym for era. Rather the era is defined by the prevalent technology ever present in the context of a science-fiction world.

 Dieselpunk technology exudes an aim to express the energetic, dynamic and violent quality of contemporary life, especially as embodied in the motion and force of modern machinery.
 And therefore one can see a darker side to this romanticism that has dropped since the previous era.

-This story originally appeared in Gatehouse Gazette #5 (March 2009), p.
+This story first appeared in Gatehouse Gazette 5 (March 2009), p.
 16-22, with the headline “The History of Dieselpunk, Part III: Diesel’s Punk”.